|

 Jed Brich: "Pretty awesome!
 Definitely the most amazing experience I've had thus far.
 I'm ready to go to space."

-a participant in the ESA student campaign: "I wrote that this will be the try to describe weightlessness.
+A participant in the ESA student campaign: "I wrote that this will be the try to describe weightlessness.
 But more than a try will not be possible, because you can't compare it with diving or riding a carousel.

 Personally I have experienced it as the complete freedom.
 We got detailed instructions about what will happen during the flight before and were aware of all the physical procedures.
 But you can't be prepared!
 You know that you then will float, but you will do it for real!
 You are totally surprised when you experience this for the first time.